Reservisor: SABRE

 In spite of the successes with the Reservisor and Reserwriter, the system as a whole was highly dependent on manual input.
 It was prone to errors as a result, and about 8 percent of all bookings contained errors.
 To add to the confusion, the full process of booking a flight, even a single-leg, required the input of 12 different people and took as long as 3 hours in total.

 As if this were not bad enough, in 1952 American had ordered 30 Boeing 707s, their first jets.
 These aircraft increased seating from about 80 on the existing Douglas DC-7 fleet to 112 on the new aircraft.
 Their speed was also much greater, allowing almost twice as many flights per aircraft per day.
 The result was that the aircraft could deliver passengers faster than their existing booking systems could sell tickets for them.

 In 1953 C.R.
 Smith was on a flight from Los Angeles to New York when he struck up a conversation with another passenger and learned that he was also named Smith.
 The passenger was Blair Smith, an IBM sales executive.
 C.R. arranged for Smith to visit the Magnetronic Reservisor office and suggest ways that IBM might be able to improve the system.
 Blair alerted IBM's president, Thomas Watson, Jr. that American would be interested in a major collaboration.
 IBM was at that time starting work on the Semi-Automatic Ground Environment (SAGE) system for the United States Air Force, which had a large number of features in common with a booking system; remote communications with "offices", real-time updating, interactive user terminals, and storage of large amounts of information.

 Low-level exploratory work continued for some time before IBM was able to offer a formal development contract on 18 September 1957.
-Development of the Sabre system started, which many computer historians have suggested was one of the major milestones in the commercialization of computers.
+Many computer historians have suggested the initiation of Sabre system Development was one of the major milestones in the commercialization of computers.
 SABRE was not, however, the first computerized booking system; that honor goes to the little-known Trans-Canada Air Lines (today's Air Canada) system, ReserVec.